Make a Gift of the Irreplaceable

 Her blonde hair was pulled back into a neat ponytail.
 And her blue eyes shimmered with youth.
-The pink dress fit smartly and matched perfectly with her still pinker shoes.
+The pink dress fit smartly and matched beautifully with her still-pinker shoes.

-She slipped her hand into her man’s hand and skipped playfully out the door with her thumb stuck in her mouth.
-I suspected she was not much more than three years old.
+She slipped her hand into the man’s hand and skipped playfully out the door with her thumb stuck in her mouth.
+I suspect she was not much more than three years old.

 Her grandfather seemed kind.
-Their conversation was that of only a three year old and one of grandfather age: easy, comfortable and simple.
+Their conversation was that of only a three-year-old and someone of grandfather age: easy, comfortable, and simple.
 It seemed to me that they were on a McDonald’s date.
 I know nothing of their story—only what I observed of them from my perch.
 It was cute.

 Most of all, it made me think.
 I never knew my grandfather on either side of my family.
 On my mom’s side, he’d passed away in another country long before I would have met him.
 And on my father’s side, it was alcohol and the miles that kept us separated.